 - How can I avoid the wait list?

 Why is there a wait list to volunteer?

 If we have more than 25 people who are accepted for Spring and are saying that they really want to go to Kiev, then we start a wait list.
-We use a first-come-first-serve system for making assignments, so the first 25 people to apply and turn in all of the required items receive notice that they're officially assigned to volunteer in Kiev!
-Woohoo!
-We track when you turn required items in down to the minute so that we can be as fair as possible.
+The earlier you apply, the better your chances are that a spot will be available and we can send you an official email that says, "Woohoo, you're in the Kiev group!"
 After those 25 people, Kiev is technically "full" for that semester so we let applicants know that they are placed on a wait list.

 But don't worry; just because Kiev is "full" that doesn't mean you are out of the running.
 We want to provide an opportunity for everyone who wants to serve!
 Keep reading for tips on how to get assigned to the best country for you.

-Will I get to go if I'm on wait list?
+Will I still get to go if I'm on wait list?

-Say you’re set to go on a semester in Thailand.
+Say you decide you want to apply for a semester in Thailand.
 Great.
-But once you’re accepted your ILP representative lets you know that there is a wait list for Thailand before you have even applied … should you stop dreaming up a weekend itinerary for Bangkok?
+But once you’re accepted, your ILP representative lets you know that there is a wait list for Thailand … should you stop dreaming up a weekend itinerary for Bangkok?
 Nope!

 When that happens we can move someone up from the wait list to be officially assigned to that country.